Academic Integrity at Dickinson College

 - select the course entitled “Academic Integrity Tutorial”

-- read the directions and click on the link entitled, “Join the Conversation: Work Honestly and Use Information Responsibly” to begin the tutorial
+- read the directions and click on the link in the blue box entitled "Academic Integrity Tutorial" to begin

 Students receive credit only after completing the entire tutorial, answering all questions, and clicking the “Submit” button.
 Please direct questions about the Academic Integrity tutorial to email@example.com.